rburgst/gatsby-source-wpgraphql-images/README.md

 `supportedExtensions` a map in the form of

+`cacheTimeInSeconds` the time how long we will cache the parsed output, this is specifically important to configure in case you are using the `refetchInterval` for `gatsby-source-graphql`.
+Otherwise parsed values will be cached for the lifetime of the `gatsby develop` run.
+   If this value is not set, then values will be cached indefinitely even if the underlying data changes.

 ```javascript
 { pdf: true, mp3: true, jpg: true, jpeg: true, png: true }
 ```